-- Excel AutoCorrect feature has only a list of words for auto-correction of spellings.
+- This feature has only a list of words for the auto-correction of spellings.

-- Excel AutoCorrect feature is by default applied in Microsoft Excel, as per the requirement we can turn off this feature.
+- It is by default applied in Microsoft Excel; as per the requirement, we can turn off this feature.

-- As Excel AutoCorrect feature is automatic some unwanted changes also may happen due to this auto feature option.
+- It is automatic.
+Some unwanted changes also may happen due to this auto feature option.
 Then we need to turn off the options which are not necessary for that particular time so that our work is not interrupted.